Pfc. Clyde D. Ehrhardt

 In early October, Clyde was marched to the Port

-Area of Manila.
-The POW detachment he was
+Area of Manila, where his POW detachment was

 which was ready to sail.
 Not all the POWs

 in the detachment had arrived at the pier so the

 completely arrived, on the ship so it could